Bloomington, IL

 1. You must not have anything to eat or drink after midnight the night before the procedure - not even a cup of coffee.
 If you take daily oral medications, you may take them with one small sip of water.
 Even though the sedatives are relaxing, taking your blood pressure medication with a sip of water will help keep your blood pressure under control during the procedure.

-2. You must have a driver to and from the appointment who will understand the post-operative instructions we will be giving to you orally and in writing.
-It is ideal to have this person or someone else who will check on you after the procedure.
+2. You must have a driver to and from the appointment who will understand the post-operative instructions that Dr. Noraian will be given to you both orally and in writing.
+It is ideal to have this person or someone else check on you after the procedure.

-We arrange for special nursing staff to assist with sedation cases.
-So if you are not compliant with these requirements and your case has to be cancelled, you will forfeit your $250 deposit for your sedation case and incur another sedation fee when you reschedule.
+Dr. Noraian will need to arrange for a special nursing staff to assist with sedation cases.
+If you are not compliant with these requirements and Dr. Noraian‘s staff has to cancel your case, you will forfeit your $250 deposit for your sedation case and incur another sedation fee when you reschedule.

 Post-Operative Care

 In order to evaluate your progress and healing, Dr. Noraian and his staff will see you for post-operative checks on a schedule that is appropriate for your procedure.
-In most cases, after surgery we will also look forward to seeing you back for periodontal maintenance or cleaning, and an examination of tissue maturation at the appropriate interval for your procedure.
-We do our best to coordinate these appointments with you when your treatment is booked so please remember to have your calendar handy to help us work efficiently with scheduling your appointments.
+After surgery, Dr. Noraian will usually also be seeing you back for periodontal maintenance or cleaning, and an examination of tissue maturation at the appropriate time for your procedure.
+Dr. Noraian‘s staff does their best to coordinate these appointments with you when your treatment is booked, so please remember to have your calendar handy to help them work efficiently with scheduling your appointments.

 Allergies